USPTA Certified Professionals must be at least 18

 - Complete the 7 courses of Coach Youth Tennis online.

-Group Lesson and 5 elements of stroke production: Forehand, Backhand,
+Group Lesson and the 5 elements of stroke production: Forehand, Backhand,

 Volley, Serve, and Miscellaneous.